US hits hard at militias in Iraq and Syria, retaliating for fatal drone attack

 Iran-backed militia groups throughout the region have used the conflict to justify striking Israeli or U.S. interests, including threatening civilian commercial ships and U.S. warships in the Red Sea region with drones or missiles in almost daily exchanges.

-Speaking to reporters on Thursday, Defense Secretary Lloyd Austin said that “this is a dangerous moment in the Middle East.”
-He added, “We will take all necessary actions to defend the United States, our interests and our people.
-And we will respond when we choose, where we choose and how we choose.”

-“At this point, it’s time to take away even more capability than we’ve taken in the past,” Austin said.
+Speaking to reporters on Thursday, Defense Secretary Lloyd Austin said “this is a dangerous moment in the Middle East.”
+He said the U.S. will take all necessary actions to defend its interests and people, and warned, “At this point, it’s time to take away even more capability than we’ve taken in the past.”

-A U.S. official also said the military had taken additional self-defense strikes inside Yemen Friday against Houthi military targets deemed an imminent threat.
-Al-Masirah, a Houthi-run satellite news channel, said that British and American forces conducted three strikes in the northern Yemeni province of Hajjah, a Houthi stronghold.
+And a U.S. official said the military had taken additional self-defense strikes inside Yemen Friday against Houthi military targets deemed an imminent threat.
+Al-Masirah, a Houthi-run satellite news channel, said British and American forces conducted three strikes in the northern Yemeni province of Hajjah, a Houthi stronghold.

-While previous U.S. responses in Iraq and Syria have been more limited, the attack on Tower 22, as the Jordan outpost is known, and the deaths of the three service members has crossed a line, the official said.

-That drone attack, which also injured more than 40 service members — largely Army National Guard — was the first to result in U.S. combat deaths from the Iran-backed militias since the war between Israel and Hamas broke out.
-Tower 22 houses about 350 U.S. troops and sits near the demilitarized zone on the border between Jordan and Syria.
-The Iraqi border is only 6 miles (10 kilometers) away.

 —-

-Note: This story was first published on February 3, 2024.
-It was updated on February 6, 2024, to explain that National Security Council spokesman John Kirby’s initial statement that the U.S. had alerted the Iraqi government prior to carrying out airstrikes on sites in Iraq and Syria was incorrect.
-Days later, Kirby said he had been given incorrect information and said the U.S. had not given advance notice.